sahelib25/ck-mlperf/program/image-classification-armnn-tflite-loadgen/README.singlestream.md

 # MLPerf Inference - Image Classification - ArmNN-TFLite

-## SingleStream
+## Single Stream

 - Set up [`program:image-classification-armnn-tflite-loadgen`](https://github.com/krai/ck-mlperf/blob/master/program/image-classification-armnn-tflite-loadgen/README.md) on your SUT.
 - Customize the examples below for your SUT.
+In particular, adjust your `--target_latency` according to your `--sut` and `--library`.

 ### Workloads